sujeet1024/activity-focus_detection/README.md

 Opportunities to improve:

-These nethods considers all the content of a frame (including background), an improvement can be made by using methods that focusses on specific parts of the content, these methods also require manually setting the threshold
+These methods considers all the content of a frame (including background), an improvement can be made by focussing on specifics of the content, also these methods require manually setting the threshold